 Wegman’s earlier exhibitions have toyed with the purposely ambiguous canine/human interface, but have never fully embraced the idea that his work is essentially about the human condition.
 Being Human looks at his oeuvre through this lens.

 Beyond the evident humor, Wegman’s work touches upon a wide range of human creativity: fashion, design, decoration, history, fable, and art.
 Cubism, Constructivism, Color Field Painting, classical and modern sculpture, and performance art find their way into Wegman imagery, not to mention the manifold references to the traditional genres of the nude, the portrait, and even landscape photography.

-Being Human is published by Thames & Hudson in the UK; Xavier Barral in France; Chronicle Books in the USA.
+Being Human is published by Thames & Hudson in the UK; Textuel in France; Schirmer Mosel in Germany; Chronicle Books in the USA.
 It features 300 photographs, and contains essays by William Wegman, curator William A. Ewing, as well as an interview of the artist.